-Appearance - The male Barrow's Goldeneye has a black head with metallic purple sheen, a distinctive white crescent shaped mark near the base of the beak, blackish beak, bright yellow eyes, black back, and tail, with white neck, breast, and underparts, white markings on the black wings, and the legs and feet are yellowish.
+Male - The male Barrow's Goldeneye has a black head with metallic purple sheen, a distinctive white crescent shaped mark near the base of the beak, blackish beak, bright yellow eyes, black back, and tail, with white neck, breast, and underparts, white markings on the black wings, and the legs and feet are yellowish.

-Notes - The Barrow's Goldeneye is a medium sized sea duck and is named after Sir John Barrow.
+Notes: - The Barrow's Goldeneye is a medium sized sea duck and is named after Sir John Barrow.
 This duck usually nests in tree cavities.

 WWT Slimbridge Video clips:

 View these videos on Youtube